 Outcomes Based Monitoring

-Farmers who have made the decision to participate in the ASP Certified Program are able to show the Auditor that fields to be certified are meeting outcomes the Standard requires and have not had any prohibited inputs or GMO’s in the fields for a minimum of 3 years.
-They are required to commit to a declaration verifying their compliance and testing of each paddock’s produce.
+Farmers who have made the decision to participate in the Certification Program are able to show the Auditor that fields to be certified are meeting outcomes the Standard requires and have not had any prohibited inputs or GMO’s in the fields for a minimum of 3 years.
+They are required to commit to a declaration verifying their compliance and to testing of each paddock’s produce.

-Once accepted into the ASP Certified Program by the ASP Standards Review Board the growers must commit to the audit and testing of their farm and produce.
+Once accepted into the Program by the Standards Review Board the growers must commit to the audit and testing of their farm and produce.

-ASP Certified Produce is NOT Certified ORGANIC and is not produced to be sold or described as a Certified ORGANIC product.
+Certified Sustainable Produce is NOT Certified ORGANIC and is not produced to be sold or described as a Certified ORGANIC product.

-The ASP Certified Standard covers the following management areas of farming:
+The Certified Sustainable Standard covers the following management areas of farming:

 - Soil Conservation, Soil Health and Improvement